-Camp Harlam's leadership is dedicated to helping families afford our extraordinary summer experience in any way possible.
-In addition to partnerships with URJ synagogues and One Happy Camper (OHC) sponsors, Harlam provides very generous scholarship through the Mitch Perlmeter Scholarship Fund and other programs.
-Gifts from Harlam are made confidentially through an anonymous/needs-based process facilitated by the camp's Financial Assistance Committee.
+Camp Harlam’s leadership is dedicated to helping families afford our extraordinary summer experience in any way possible.
+In addition to partnerships with URJ synagogues and One Happy Camper (OHC) sponsors, Harlam provides very generous scholarship through the Mitch Perlmeter Scholarship Fund and other programs, including the Weidhorn program for families sending multiple children to camp and the Morris Fund allocated for campers who have lost a parent.
+Gifts from Harlam are made confidentially through an anonymous/needs-based process facilitated by the camp’s Financial Assistance Committee.

 The Camp Harlam Financial Assistance application, as well as other materials related to this process, will be available for enrolled families in their CampInTouch accounts after enrollment.
 A family must complete a Financial Assistance application by November 15 (or within 2 weeks of enrollment for registrations after November 15).